Zakolodyazhny/Zakolodyazhny/README.md

-- 👋 Hi, I’m @Zakolodyazhny
+- 👋 Hi, I’m @Zakolodyazhny Volodymyr
-- 👀 I’m interested in programming and electronix.
+- 👀 I’m interested in programming and electronics.
-- 🌱 I’m currently learning LINQ, Entity framework (.Net)
+- 🌱 I’m currently learning ASP.NET, Entity framework (.Net)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m good in C#/SQL
-- 📫 How to reach me ...
+- 📫 How to reach me : zakolodyazhnyv@gmail.com

 <!---
 Zakolodyazhny/Zakolodyazhny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.